tejpshah/dynamic-quiz-generation/README.md

 # Dynamic Quiz Generation System
-This project was created during HackRU Fall 2023.
+This project was created during HackRU Fall 2023 by Tej Shah.

 ## Overview
 Dive deep into your course materials and unlock tailored quizzes designed just for you.
 Simply upload your PDF content and let the magic begin.
 Here's what you'll get: